TammingaLab/TammingaLab.github.io/people.md

 <br style="clear:both" />

 <img src="/images/andrea.jpeg" alt="Headshot of a white man with short dark hair and glasses, wearing a blue tshirt." style="width: 150px; float: left; margin: 0px 15px 15px 0px;" />
 [**Andrea Beltrama**](https://andreabeltrama.com) is a lecturer and postdoc.
-He is interested in understanding how interlocutors signal and interpret meanings across different dimensions, focusing on two main themes: the formal and socio-cognitive processes whereby humans compute the message conveyed by linguistic utterances; and how these processes inform the activities that humans engage in when communicating — e.g., exchanging information; projecting/perceiving social identity; and expressing agreement or disagreement.
-To this end, he adopts a cross-disciplinary perspective, combining theories and methods from semantics/pragmatics, sociolinguistics and psycholinguistics, and focusing on different phenomena such as (im)precision; gradability; subjective and emotive language; and human-AI interaction.
+He is interested in understanding how interlocutors assemble, signal and interpret meanings across the semantic, pragmatic and social dimensions of communication.
+He investigates this question through the lenses of different phenomena such as (im)precision; gradability and scalarity; subjective and emotive language; and human-AI interaction.

 <br style="clear:both" />